carlostobon/blog-posts/neural-network/index.md

 ```

 As you see the network is doing pretty well.
 This network can now be saved using **pickle** and be transferred to the research department of the example, they will feed the network with different combinations and it'll return a pretty accurate prediction.

+In case you want to know how to deploy this network please read this <a href="/posts/deploy-neural-network-with-flask">post</a>.